close

 Words: 1321|Pages: 3|7 min read

-Many of us doubtlessly face strain throughout their lives, it depends on our way of coping to determine if we will commit crime or simply resort to work harder.
+Many of us doubtlessly face strain throughout our lives; it depends on our way of coping to determine if we will commit crime or simply resort to work harder.
 The strain theory was developed by Robert K. Merton.
 My perception of strain theory is that it implies that social values and norms cause people to commit crime due to a gap between goals and their current achievements.
-Furthermore, the theory argues that acceptable goals include money and education and correct means of obtaining them include work and honesty.
-However, people from different socio-economic groups have different likelihood of achieving these goals and those who are not able to achieve them are significantly more likely experience strain.
-My way of interpreting the question is “is strain theory generally a good explanation as to why individuals to commit crime?”
+Furthermore, the theory argues that acceptable goals include money and education, and correct means of obtaining them include work and honesty.
+However, people from different socio-economic groups have different likelihoods of achieving these goals, and those who are not able to achieve them are significantly more likely to experience strain.
+My way of interpreting the question is, “Is strain theory generally a good explanation as to why individuals commit crime?”
 I believe that strain is significantly convincing as to why individuals commit crime, although not directly because it is the coping strategies that lead to crime.
-This will be explained by stating 1.
+This will be explained by stating: 1.
 Strains that most often lead indirectly to crime, 2.
-Factors that lead to strain and 3.
+Factors that lead to strain, and 3.
 Coping strategies.

-Generally, strain is very likely to lead to negative coping and crime when an individual sees the following factors; the strain is unjust, when the individual experiences too much strain, and when the individual has low social control.
-When people work hard and are still unable to reach their goal they may see it as unjust and believe that it is tolerable to obtain their goals through unacceptable means.
+Generally, strain is very likely to lead to negative coping and crime when an individual sees the following factors: the strain is unjust, when the individual experiences too much strain, and when the individual has low social control.
+When people work hard and are still unable to reach their goal, they may see it as unjust and believe that it is tolerable to obtain their goals through unacceptable means.
 For instance, a well-qualified candidate, most commonly a minority, goes to apply for a job that relates to their skills or education.
-They are called in for an interview which they attend, it may or may not go well but days later they will most likely receive the news that they were rejected by the company.
+They are called in for an interview, which they attend; it may or may not go well, but days later they will most likely receive the news that they were rejected by the company.
 Now, this happens frequently, and it may happen to anyone for any reason.
-However, discrimination is nonetheless one of the most common reasons why people are not able to find jobs (Baron 425).
+However, discrimination is nonetheless one of the most common reasons why people are not able to find jobs (Baron, 2004, p.
+425).
 In this case, unemployment because of discrimination is unjust without a doubt, but society is structured in this way.
-While some people may respond by continuing their job search, others may instead respond with frustration which is far more likely to lead to strain.
-We see that discrimination is a factor that leads to unemployment which is a type of strain.
+While some people may respond by continuing their job search, others may instead respond with frustration, which is far more likely to lead to strain.
+We see that discrimination is a factor that leads to unemployment, which is a type of strain.

 Get a custom paper now from our expert writers.